citp/privacy-policy-historical/a/ai/aid/aidpage.com.md

 ##### 7\.
 How to Contact Us

-Should you have questions or concerns about this Privacy Policy, please write us at: Re: Privacy Policy, People Networks Inc., 9577 Big Man St., Las Vegas, NV 89123 USA.
+Should you have questions or concerns about this Privacy Policy, please write us at:

+People Networks Inc.
+16192 Coastal Hwy
+Lewes, DE 19958

-© 2007-2008 People Networks.
+© 2007-2011 People Networks.
 All Rights Reserved.